edgonzalesjr/edgonzalesjr.github.io/README.md

 <a href="https://www.linkedin.com/in/edgonzalesjr"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a seasoned IT professional with over a decade of experience in the industry, specializing in IT operations.
-Throughout my career, I've had the privilege working with a diverse range of companies, including Small and Medium-sized Enterprises.
+I am an experienced IT professional with a decade in the field, focusing on IT operations.
+Over the course of my career, I have had the opportunity to collaborate with a wide variety of organizations, including small and medium-sized businesses.

 ## Objective